Involutive Brauer groups and Poincar\'e rings: Introduction

 An ordinary ring with involution $ (R, \lambda)$ can be regarded as an object of $\mathrm{CAlg}^{\mathrm{p}}$ in a canonical way (Example \ref{ex:fixpt_Mackey_functor}).
 Given a scheme with involution $ (X,\lambda) $ admitting a good quotient $ p : X \to Y $ (Definition \ref{defn:Category of good quotients}), we show that $ Y $ admits a structure sheaf $ \underline{\mathcal{O}} $ valued in $ \CAlgp $ (Construction \ref{cons:structure_sheaf_of_Green_functors} \& Lemma \ref{lemma:identify_structure_sheaf_of_Green_func}).
-Compatibility of the étale topology on $ \CAlgp $ and the ordinary étale topology on schemes and the descent results of the previous theorem allow us extend the Poincaré Brauer spectrum and Poincaré Picard spectrum to schemes with involution.
 We will use the notation $ (X,\lambda,Y,p) $ throughout the introduction and take all schemes to be qcqs.
+Compatibility of the étale topology on $ \CAlgp $ and the ordinary étale topology on schemes and the descent results of Theorem \ref{thm: omnibus theorem for intro} allow us to extend the Poincaré Brauer spectrum and Poincaré Picard spectrum to schemes with involution.